dgkogan/cse15l-lab-reports/LabReport2/labReport2.md

 ## 3. Learned

 I learned about web servers and URIs in these labs.
 I dint know how url requests were handled before and the different formats of statements in urls were queries.
-Also, I didn't know was some different symbols meant like that `%20` represented a " "(space).
+Also, I didn't know was some different symbols meant like that `%20` represented a " "(space) that is automatically inserted into your url.

 [1]: cse15lLabReport2p1.png
 [2]: cse15lLabReport2p2.png